China’s economy continues to inch out of coronavirus slump

 The value of delivered exports shrank 1.4 per cent, and dropped more than 10 per cent in some important sectors.

-The People’s Bank of China supplied banks with 200 billion yuan ($28 billion) in fresh liquidity Monday while letting some previous loans expire, leaving the financial system needing further injections if a looming cash crunch is to be avoided.
+The People’s Bank of China supplied banks with 200 billion yuan ($28bn) in fresh liquidity on Monday, while letting some previous loans expire, leaving the financial system needing further injections if a looming cash crunch is to be avoided.

 Economists say the chance for a reserve ratio cut in the near-term is increasing after the move. – Bloomberg